 Architectural Systems FAQs

-- What types of paint finishes are available with your panels?
+- 8. What types of paint finishes are available?
+Do you offer custom colors?

 Laminators Incorporated offers a wide variety of colors and finishes to meet your specific product needs.
 Laminators' panels are available in polyester, anodized and Kynar 500 coatings.